smarthomeNG/smarthome/doc/user/source/release/1_x_x.rst

     when in foreground mode)
   * Added export of threadinfo to support tool cpuusage
   * Added support for tool cpuusage.py
+  * Added base_dir to logging on startup
+  * change cwd to base_dir on startup

 * lib.tools: